aljimsondev/spritesheet-simplify/README.md

 # [spritesheet-simplify](https://aljimsondev.github.io/spritesheet-simplify/)
 # How it works?

 `Spritesheet Simplify` aims to merge your spritesinto one file called Spritesheet.
 Most 2D asset pack that can be found and purchase online consist of individual sprites.
-In 2D game development, spritesheet is used to animate character behaviour.Spritesheet Generator aim only to merge all your sprites into spritesheet that could be use in your game development engine.
+In 2D game development, spritesheet is used to animate character behaviour.Spritesheet Simplify aim only to merge all your sprites into spritesheet that could be use in your game development engine.

 I recommend this simple application to those new developers that did not have any software to merge all your 2D sprites because it is easy to use.